 This fuel filter (in above photograph blue arrow) was installed at the exit of the fuel rail.
 Between the fuel rail exit and the fuel pressure regulator.
 The purpose was to catch any crap that flaked off the fabricated fuel rail.
 After a few thousand miles I don't think this filter is still needed, but I left it installed just in case (and it looks cool :-)

-Note tight clearance between fuel rail and throttle kick down switch in above photograph.
-Injector hoses must be shortened and throttle kickdown bracket had to be trimmed slightly.
+Note tight clearance between fuel rail and throttle kick down switch (red arrow) in above photograph.
+Injector hoses must be shortened a bit and throttle kick-down bracket had to be trimmed slightly.

 Completed fuel rail installed with two fuel filters.
 I also replaced the hoses running across the engine with copper pipes, which I then painted black.